1985

 but it's a nice idea."[34]

-"It's Called A Heart is one of the worst things we've ever released."[36]
+"It's Called a Heart is one of the worst things we've ever released."[36]

 (with friendly permission of © Bart Ceuppens)

-On October 15 The Singles 1981-1985 was released, mainly
+On 15 October the compilation The Singles 1981-1985 was released, mainly

 for the US-market because DM got more and more fans there.

-"Westfalenhalle" in Dortmund the band began to record Black Celebration
+in Dortmund, the band began to record Black Celebration at the end of 1985,

-some months to create a claustrophobic feeling"[37] got too real quite soon.
+idea of a "permanent session over some months to create a claustrophobic feeling"[37]

-In fact, the studio atmosphere got worse over the time.
+In fact, the studio atmosphere got worse with time.
+While Martin was confident enough

-those who were more focused in realizing the musical aspects
+to offer his demos to those who were more focused on realising the musical aspects

 Gareth Jones and Alan got worse.
-This finally led to the decision
+This finally led to the decision of Miller to

-of Miller to stay outside of the production in the future.
+stay outside the production in the future.

 Alan: "Dan and I had grown as friends and musical